cutdigital/mcut.site/docs/index.md

 [Download MCUT Demo](docs/media/mcut-demo.zip)
 (_Updated 6 September 2020_)

-The demo contains two meshes, a tetrahedron and a quad with two triangles which can be use these as _basic_ examples that highlighting the capabilities and topological features of MCUT.
+The demo contains two meshes, a tetrahedron and a quad with two triangles which are _basic_ examples highlighting the features of MCUT.
 The executable takes two arguments - the source mesh and the cut mesh.
 Here is an example:

 * `./mcut_cmd ./sourcemesh.off ./cutmesh.off`
 * `./mcut_cmd ./cutmesh.off ./sourcemesh.off` (swapping inputs)